rclone/rclone/docs/content/rc.md

 Default Off.

+### --rc-no-auth

+By default rclone will require authorisation to have been set up on the rc interface in order to use any methods which access any rclone remotes.
+Eg `operations/list` is denied as it involved creating a remote as is `sync/copy`.

+If this is set then no authorisation will be required on the server to use these methods.
+The alternative is to use `--rc-user` and `--rc-pass` and use these credentials in the request.

+Default Off.

 ## Accessing the remote control via the rclone rc command

 Rclone itself implements the remote control protocol in its `rclone